-There are more males than females in the city, with a 46.6:53.4 female to male ratio.
-The average population density within GAM the is 25,000 people/km2, with the highest population density observed in Marka at 48,000 people/km2, and the lowest population density of 1 person/km2 in Ohoud.
+There are more males than females in the city, with the female to male ratio at 46.6:53.4.
+The average population density within GAM the is 25,000 people/km2, with the highest population density observed in Marka at 48,000 people/km2, and the lowest population density is 1 person/km2 in Ohoud.